Decades ago, the St. Louis-based Monsanto company -- now

 Washington Post, even after the damage was discovered some

-30 years ago, the company did not tell the trusting
+30 years ago, the company did not tell the trusting folks of

-Anniston that the streams where their children swam
+Anniston that the streams where their children swam and the

 dirt in their gardens had become thoroughly, dangerously